andrel/vipps-psp-recurring-api/README.md

 This repository contains developer resources for the Vipps PSP Recurring API.

+The Vipps PSP Recurring API enables the integration of recurring payments throung a PSP, while making sure the PSP has total transactional control.
+The PSP recurring functionality is built as an extention to the already widely used PSPv2 API.

 Please see [Getting Started](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md) for information about API keys, product activation, etc.

 See the [Vipps Developers repository](https://github.com/vippsas/vipps-developers) for contact information, contribution guidelines, etc.